Formula 1: Mercedes set to appeal Max Verstappen's world championship win after protests dismissed - NZ Herald

 After losing the protests, Mercedes confirmed it has lodged an intention to appeal the verdict relating to the second protest about the safety car protocol.

-The intention to appeal means Mercedes have 96 hours to decide if they will launch a full appeal.
+The intention to appeal means Mercedes have 96 hours to decide if they will launch a full appeal, so it could be days before an official conclusion is reached.

-So a final call on the dramatic end to the season may not be known until Friday morning.

 Verstappen overtook Hamilton on lap 58 in thrilling style after a crash involving Nicholas Latifi brought out the safety car with just a few laps left and confusion surrounded the restart.